vectara/vectara-ui/README.md

 ## Licensing and public use

-Though the GitHub terms of service grants anybody the right to fork and look through this repository, we haven't yet licensed this code for public use.
+Though the GitHub terms of service grants anybody the right to fork and look through this repository, we haven't yet licensed this code for use by anybody.
 This means Vectara reserves all rights to the contents of this repository.
 You can't reproduce, distribute, or create derivative works from it.
 For more information on reserved copyright of GitHub repos, see https://choosealicense.com/no-permission/.

 For more information on our lack of licensing, see [NO_LICENSE](./NO_LICENSE).